Tiny ‘Wallaby-Sized’ Dinosaur Discovered In Australia

 However, Galleonosaurus precedes Diluvicursor by around 12 million years.
 This shows that the timeline of dinosaur evolution in the Australian-Antarctic rift was a “lengthy” one, notes Herne.

-The interesting thing about the Galleonosaurus jaws is that they include remains from both young and adult individuals — a first for the Australian fossil record.
+The interesting thing about Galleonosaurus’ jaws is that they include remains from both young and adult individuals — a first for the Australian fossil record.
 This is “the first time an age range has been identified from the jaws of an Australian dinosaur,” explained Herne.

 At the same time, Galleonosaurus is the fifth small ornithopod species to be unearthed in Victoria.
 Its discovery “confirms that on, a global scale, the diversity of these small-bodied dinosaurs had been unusually high in the ancient rift valley that once extended between the spreading continents of Australia and Antarctica,” Herne pointed out.